Skip to main content

 Yes.
 Arizona-licensed telehealth can prescribe to any Arizona address.
 PeRx ships to every Pima County zip code, including central Tucson, the Catalina Foothills, Oro Valley, Marana, Sahuarita, Green Valley, and Vail, plus statewide to Phoenix and Flagstaff.

-Plenty of patients arrive having tried gray-market vials from "research chemical" sites, sometimes on a training partner's tip.
-The difference is real: PeRx peptides are prescription medications compounded in FDA-regulated pharmacies under an Arizona-licensed provider review, with sterility and potency standards.
+PeRx peptides are prescription medications compounded in FDA-regulated pharmacies under an Arizona-licensed provider review, with sterility and potency standards.
 Research-chemical products are unregulated, frequently labeled "not for human use," carry no pharmacy oversight or testing, and involve no clinician.
-The price gap reflects the gap between a prescription medication and an unregulated chemical.
+The price gap reflects the difference between a prescription medication and an unregulated chemical.

 Adults 21 and older who complete the health assessment and are approved by an Arizona-licensed provider.
-PeRx does not prescribe GLP-1 weight-loss drugs; the catalog is focused on peptides for recovery, sleep, longevity, cognition, skin, and sexual health.
+The catalog is focused on peptides for recovery, sleep, longevity, cognition, skin, and sexual health.
+PeRx also prescribes injectable semaglutide and tirzepatide for weight management.

 Related Guides